 - Combo input with XENYX preamp for your mic

-- +48V phantom power creates great sound for your studio condenser mic
+- +48V phantom power creates great sound for your studio-quality condenser microphone

 - Instrument inputs that can record your guitar or bass with great sound

-- Compatible with both Mac and iOS products
+- Compatible with both Mac and iOS devices

 - Charges iOS devices